-- ◆ The stock of R&D capital, defined as the cumulative past real investment in R&D less depreciation of 10% per year, can be shown to have a direct causal relationship to the number of patents granted (see the following chart, in which the annual number of patents granted is plotted against the R&D capital stock of that year for each country or region). - ◆ The chart shows that the higher the stock of R&D capital of an economy, the higher is the number of patents granted to it by the U.S.

-Patents Granted in the United States and R&D Capital Stocks, Selected Economies
+The stock of R&D capital, defined as the cumulative past real investment in R&D less depreciation of 10% per year, can be shown to have a direct causal relationship to the number of patents granted (see the following chart, in which the annual number of patents granted is plotted against the R&D capital stock of that year for each country or region).
+The chart shows that the higher the stock of R&D capital of an economy, the higher is the number of patents granted to it by the U.S. Figure 56: Patents Granted in the United States and R&D Capital Stocks: Selected Economies

-The Partial De-Coupling Hypothesis

-- ◆ Throughout the 2007-2009 global financial crisis, as well as the subsequent European sovereign debt crisis, the East Asian economies and the economies of the BRICS countries (Brazil, Russia, India, China and South Africa) continued to do reasonably well.
-China, in particular, has been able to maintain its real rate of growth above 7.5% since 2007, lending credence to the "Partial De-Coupling Hypothesis", that is, the Chinese and East Asian economies can continue to grow, albeit at slower rates, even as the U.S. and European economies go into economic recession. - ◆ This partial de-coupling can occur because of the gradual shift of the economic centre of gravity of the World from the United States and Western Europe to Asia (including both East Asia and South Asia) over the past three decades.
+5. The Partial De-Coupling Hypothesis Throughout the 2007-2009 global financial crisis, as well as the subsequent European sovereign debt crisis, the East Asian economies and the economies of the BRICS countries (Brazil, Russia, India, China and South Africa) continued to do reasonably well.
+China, in particular, has been able to maintain its real rate of growth above 7.5% since 2007, lending credence to the "Partial De-Coupling Hypothesis", that is, the Chinese and East Asian economies can continue to grow, albeit at slower rates, even as the U.S. and European economies go into economic recession.
+This partial de-coupling can occur because of the gradual shift of the economic centre of gravity of the world from the United States and Western Europe to Asia (including both East Asia and South Asia) over the past three decades.
+A particularly interesting development is the rise in intra-East Asian international trade.
+The share of East Asian trade destined for East Asia has risen to over 50% in the past decade.
+This is a sea change compared to 30 years ago when most of the East Asian exports were destined for either the United States or Western Europe.
+Similarly, the share of East Asian imports originated from East Asia has remained above 45%.